Conan the Barbarian (1982 film): Critical response

+С. J. Henderson reviewed Conan the Barbarian for Pegasus magazine and stated that "Originally, this article was scheduled to run to 3,500 words.
+This would have included background information on the cast and crew, interesting tidbits on the movie's locations and shooting, how the special effects were achieved, et cetera.
+As it stands, it only runs to 1,500 words.
+Even though that means it will earn less than half the cash it could have earned, there isn't much of a choice.
+After all, how many different ways are there to say 'bad'?"

 Box office and other media

 According to Rentrak Theatrical, a firm of media analysts, Conan debuted at the top spot at the US box office, taking $9,479,373 over the opening weekend.
 Rentrak's data on Conan covered 8 weeks after the film's release; during that period, Conan grossed $38,513,085 at the box office in the United States.
 Universal Pictures received $22.5 million after deducting the amounts due to the cinema owners.
 This sum—the rental—was more than the money Universal had invested in making the film, thus qualifying Conan as a commercial success; any further income from the film was pure profit for the studio.
 Marian Christy, interviewer for the Boston Globe, mentioned that the film was a box-office success in Europe and Japan, as well.
 Worldwide, Conan the Barbarian grossed between $68.9 million and $79.1 million in ticket sales.

 David A. Cook, Professor of Film Studies at Emory University, said that Conan's North American performance fell short of the amount returned by blockbusters; the rentals of such films from their release in the continent were supposed to be least $50 million.
 Conan's rental was the 13th-highest for 1982 and when combined with those for E.T. the Extra-Terrestrial (the most successful film in that year with a rental of $187 million), On Golden Pond, and The Best Little Whorehouse in Texas—all distributed by Universal Pictures—constituted 30% of the year's total film rental.
 According to Arthur D. Murphy, a film-industry analyst, it was the first time that a single distributor captured such a substantial share of the film market.

 The videocassette version of the film was released on October 2, 1982.
 Sales and rental figures of the videocassette were high; from its launch, the title was listed in Billboard's Videocassette Top 40 (Sales and Rental categories) for 23 weeks.
 According to Sammon, sales of the film through frequent home video releases increased the film's gross earnings to more than $300 million by 2007.
 Conan the Barbarian was novelized by Lin Carter and the de Camps (L. Sprague and his wife, Catherine).
 It was also adapted by Marvel in comic form; scripted by Michael Fleisher and drawn by John Buscema, the comic was one of the rarest paperbacks published by the company.